 Most centres will also use a Body Mass Index (BMI) chart to help them make their decision.
 On some occasions, people who are within the weight limit may still be refused if their weight is not proportionate to their height.
 Please check with us before booking if you have any doubts.

-Centres will use the BMI limits set by the British Parachute Association which details the maximum weights allowed for each height.
-This table is shown on the Student Tandem Parachutist Medical Information and Declaration (BPA Form 115-A) for Tandem jumpers and on the Solo Parachutist Fitness Declaration Form (BPA Form 115-C) for Static Line and Accelerated Freefall jumpers.
+Centres will use the BMI limits set by British Skydiving which details the maximum weights allowed for each height.
+This table is shown on the Student Tandem Parachutist Medical Information and Declaration (BS Form 115-A) for Tandem jumpers and on the Solo Parachutist Fitness Declaration Form (BS Form 115-C) for Static Line and Accelerated Freefall jumpers.

 You will be asked for your weight and height at the time of booking and will be advised if you are too heavy to jump.
 We will only accept your booking if you are within the correct limit.